-A lot of career and business guides will advise you to find a mentor…but they won’t tell you how to find that mentor.
+A lot of career and business guides will advise you to find a copywriting mentor…but they won’t tell you how to find that mentor.
 Until there’s a website to connect would-be mentors with mentees like a dating site (note to self: business idea!), you’ll have to go it alone.
-So here are a few tips to finding a mentor of your own.
+So, here are a few tips to find a copywriting mentor.

 When you’re looking for your mentor, don’t actually use the word “mentor.”
 Odd, I know, but bear with me.
 The reason is that the word “mentor” connotes a lot of obligation and commitment.
 If you’ve found someone who’s successful in his or her field, he or she doesn’t have that kind of time.

 The truth is that you don’t start out by choosing a mentor.
-It’s only a while later, when you reflect back on the influence that someone has had on you or your career, that you can really say that he or she has been a mentor.
-What you’re really looking for right now is someone you can ask a few questions to.
+It’s only a while later, when you reflect back on the influence that someone has had on you or your career, that you can say that he or she has been a mentor.
+What you’re really looking for now is someone you can ask a few questions.

 Next, identify the kinds of traits you’d like your mentor to have.
 How many years in the industry would he/she have?
 What kind of experience would he/she have?
 Would he/she have worked in a specific niche?

 Now, start doing a little research to find someone that fits those qualifications.
 Ask other people you know in the industry if they know of anyone.
 Do a little poking around on LinkedIn.
 Join a LinkedIn group and as if anyone in the group has those qualifications.
 Check out your college alumni site and see if there are any professionals willing to give advice to other graduates.

 When you’ve found a person or two you’d like to talk with, send them an email.
 Let them know that you’re just starting out in the field and you were wondering if you could ask them just a few questions.
 You can offer to take them out for coffee or lunch but, if they’re too busy, you’d love to just shoot over a few questions via email.